 Schools use this same continuous improvement process for their improvement initiatives.
 A school first takes stock by collecting data to clearly identify the problem it faces.
 Next, the school identifies a focused, manageable improvement initiative that addresses and resolves the identified problem (see my earlier post about focusing on fewer, not more, initatives for success).
 After determining the right solution, the school takes collective action by developing a plan and timeline for engaging all staff members in ownership of the plan.
 The school identifies professional development needs, and collectively implements the plan of action with consistency and fidelity.
 A very important, though frequently omitted, step in the continuous improvement process is constant monitoring of the extent of implementation and its impact on student achievement, which enables mid-course corrections.
 Finally, the school maintains momentum of the improvement initiative by celebrating and sustaining the effort.
 This entire process allows the school to identify the successes and the challenges that arose, informing the process for the next initiative to be tackled.

 We sometimes think that school improvement is a complex, difficult task.
 But if we break it down into a manageable, systemic process, we can confidently, collectively, and successfully take the wheel and move on down the road of improvement.

-Dr. Kay L. Frunzi is a principal consultant at McREL, providing services, strategies, and materials to schools and districts across the country.
-Before joining McREL, she served as a school principal in four districts and taught graduate-level courses at various universities.
+Dr. Kay L. Frunzi is a systems transformation consultant who provides strategic improvement guidance to schools and districts across the country.
+Before joining McREL, she was a school principal in four districts and taught graduate-level courses at various universities.